EkaterinaGorodilova/gif_analyzer-python-3.4/README.txt

 (program is still in development)

-This program parses GIF files and gives general information about file.
+This program parses GIF file and gives general information about it.

 - shows which blocks file contains
 - changes pallete